Integrable systems, toric degenerations and Okounkov bodies: Examples

 \subsection{Elliptic curves}

 Let $X$ be an elliptic curve, and $v$ be the valuation on $\c(X)$ associated to a point $p \in X$.
 Consider the line bundle $\lb = \mathcal{O}_X(3p)$ and $L = H^0(X, \mathcal{O}_X(3p))$ giving the cubic embedding of $X$ in $\c \p^2$.
-The semigroup $S(R(L)) \subset \n \times \z$ is generated by $(1, 0)$, $(1, 1)$, $(1, 3)$ and hence finitely generated \cite[Example 5.7]{Anderson10}.
+The semigroup $S(R(L)) \subset \n \times \z$ is generated by $(1, 0)$, $(1, 1)$, $(1, 3)$ and hence finitely generated \cite[Example 5]{Anderson10}.
 The curve $X$ degenerates to a cuspidal cubic curve.
 The Newton-Okounkov body $\Delta(R(L))$ is the line segment $[0,3]$.
-Theorems \ref{th-C} and \ref{th-D} give a function $F: X \to \r$ which is continuous on all of $X$, differentiable on a dense open subset $U$, with image precisely $[0,3]$, {and whose Hamiltonian vector field generates a circle action on $U$.
+Theorem \ref{th-B} gives a function $F: X \to \r$ which is continuous on all of $X$, differentiable on a dense open subset $U$, with image precisely $[0,3]$, {and whose Hamiltonian vector field generates a circle action on $U$.
+Here $U$ is the complement of the figure $8$ in $X$.
+See Figure~\ref{fig:elliptic}.
 Moreover, the inverse image of the open interval $(0,3)$ is contained in $U$}.